Cobra (2012 film): Plot

 Meanwhile, Isaac and his brother Albert are trying to forcefully take Samuel's house and his hospital.
-Isaac tries to humiliate the Cobras on the day of the inauguration of his new physical fitness center.
+Isaac tries to humiliate the Cobras on the day of the inauguration of his hospital.
 Samuel and Isaac get into a verbal fight and set a boxing match the next weekend with a deal that whoever wins will get the hospital.
-Isaac finds out that Raja has a twin brother named Shivadas Naidu who looks exactly like him.
+Isaac finds out that Raja has a twin brother named Shivadas Naidu, a Malaysian-based gangster.
 Isaac blackmails Raja saying that if he does not forfeit, he will bring Shivadas to Kari.
 Raja thinks that it will break Kari's heart, so he decides to back out from the fight.
 However, Kari and Samuel decide to carry on with the match.

 Raja joins them.
 Even during the match Isaac tries to blackmail Raja showing him Shivadas standing near the venue.
 Initially, Raja does not fight back and gets badly beaten.
 Then Kari comes into the ring and beats Albert and he also gets badly beaten by Isaac.
 Seeing Kari getting beaten up, Samuel tells him to accept the defeat, but Kari refuses and tells that if he fails then Raja will also fail and he won't allow for it.
 On hearing this, Raja fights back and defeats Isaac, thus winning the match.
 Meanwhile, seeing the love between Raja and Kari, Shivadas leaves the scene without anyone noticing.